egousios/Timerist/README.md

 3. `pip3 install -r requirements.txt`
 4. `python3 -u app.py`
 ---
-Optional: To check if the dependencies were installed properly, type or paste in the following in your terminal:
+#### Optional: To check if the dependencies were installed properly, type or paste in the following in your terminal:
 `pip3 freeze`

-Note: Binaries and Executables will be realeased in the near future, as a part of the distribution of this application 😀.
+<p align="center">Note: Binaries and Executables will be realeased in the near future, as a part of the distribution of this application 😀.</p>